andrei-stoica/website-3.0/personal/draft/2024-03-10-personal-task-managment.md

 the system is more likely to be effective.

 I prefer to work in the terminal so I made a system that fits into that workflow.
-If I type `todo` in any terminal on my systems, it will open todays file.
+If I type `todo` in any terminal on my systems, it will open today's file.
 If that file doesn't exist, it will take the last file I created, strip any done tasks and create this new file.
 The files themselves are markdown.
 The editor I configurable, I was using VSCode for a while but I'm currently using